• Menu

 The easternmost ski area in Montana, Red Lodge sits on the edge of the Beartooth Mountains and primarily gets skiers and boarders from Billings, about an hour away.
 Red Lodge has a vertical similar to Bridger or Discovery and about half the acreage of Whitefish, so it’s a formidable mountain, but not so spectacular as to draw throngs of tourists.

 Snowpack is so-so even in the best of years, so bring your rock skis for early- or late-season trips.
-Lift tickets are still under $70 though, making it a great value.
+Lift tickets are still around $70 though, making it a great value.
+That being said, this is a big mountain with expansive beginner and intermediate terrain on its bottom half and incredible tree skiing off the Cole Creek Lift along with beastly moguls off Grizzly Peak.

-What really sets this mountain apart from its bigger and more powdery brethren to the west is its proximity to the town of Red Lodge.
+What really sets this mountain apart from its bigger and more powdery brethren to the west is its proximity to the town of Red Lodge, 15 minutes away.
 Nowhere else in Montana gives more of an old-school ski town vibe.

 Forget the condos, spas, and wine bars – this is a former mining community that can still feel a bit rough around the edges, with several busy dive bars along its single main street (plus Red Lodge Ales, one of my favorite Montana breweries!).